canonical/ubuntu-core-docs/docs/en/guides/manage-devices/index.md

 ## Model assertions that allow adding a system user

 The model includes store account IDs.
-Yours is listed alongside `Snap account-id` on [Your account details](https://dashboard.snapcraft.io/dev/account/) page at [https://dashboard.snapcraft.io](https://dashboard.snapcraft.io).
+To find yours, look for `Snap account-id` on your account details page at [https://dashboard.snapcraft.io](https://dashboard.snapcraft.io).

 ### The simplest case is where you did everything: